mindary/drpc/README.md

 Furthermore, most event-based abstractions on top of websockets introduce an enormous amount of bloat due to the inclusion of fallback transports (xhr, long-polling, etc) as well as even higher level abstractions (channels).

-Remly works only with binary data and gives you a simple event based interface without anything else.
+Remly works with efficient msgpack serializers or your custom serializers and gives you a simple event based interface without anything else.
 No channels, no fallback, no complicated handshakes or feature testing over HTTP.

 ## Specification